When looking for an exciting action movie, Netflix has most fans covered.

 Here is a look at 15 great action movies to watch on Netflix as of July 2021.

-Updated on May 1: Every month, Netflix drops several movies from its service and replaces these movies with other films that are possibly even better than what came before.
+Updated in July 2021: Every month, Netflix drops several movies from its service and replaces these movies with other films that are possibly even better than what came before.
 This month is no different, as some of our top choices are now gone from the streaming service.

 The good news is that replacements have arrived, and we have replaced them with some new films that just hit the streaming service.